gautam247gk/cinema-tickets-javascript/README.md

 # Cinema Tickets JavaScript

-This is a coding exercise by DWP which will allow me to demonstrate how I code and my approach to a given problem.
+This is a coding exercise by DWP written in js which will allow me to demonstrate how I code and my approach to a given problem.

 ## Installation